Child Custody And Visitation

 - How much parenting time (or visitation) the nonresidential parent will have

-In the emotions following the breakup of a relationship, many parents tell us that they wish to have sole custody of children.
+In the emotions following the break up of a relationship, many parents tell us that they wish to have sole custody of children.
 However, you may not get sole custody simply because you want it.
 Colorado courts consider the best interests of your children over the personal desires of parents.
-In the court's view, absent issues such as abuse or neglect, it is the best interest for children to have a loving relationship with both parents.
+In the court’s view, absent issues such as abuse or neglect, it is the best interest for children to have a loving relationship with both parents.
 If there are issues such as neglect or abuse, our lawyers can get involved in a dramatic way, seeking emergency motions and protective orders.

 It’s not unusual for parents to disagree over who should have primary residential custody and how much visitation the other parent should have.
 Our goal in a child custody case is to help you negotiate a parenting plan that works for your family.
 However, if a negotiated settlement is not possible, we are prepared to represent your interests and the best interests of your children in court.

-Child Custody and Visitation for Unmarried Parents
+Child Custody And Visitation For Unmarried Parents

-If an unmarried couple has a child or children, but later the couple breaks up, both parents may have a right to court-ordered visitation and the non-custodial parent would normally have a right to child support.
+If an unmarried couple has a child or children, but later the couple breaks up, both parents may have a right to court-ordered visitation and the noncustodial parent would normally have a right to child support.
 If the parents do not agree on who the father is, paternity must first be established.
 If you are in this situation, you should schedule an appointment with one of our experienced attorneys to decide on whether to file a paternity case or a custody case.
 Which one you choose may have significantly different consequences to you.

-For More Information About Child Custody and Visitation
+For More Information About Child Custody And Visitation

 To talk to our Arvada child custody attorneys, call 720-259-9528 for a free initial phone consultation.